dahiyaaneesh/peclr/README.md

 Note: [Comet](https://www.comet.ml/) is the logging service used to monitor the training of the models.
 Setting up comet is optional.
 It doesn't effect model training.

-## Pretraining
 Following are the commands used to train the  PeCLR model in Table 2 and 3 of the paper.

-### PeCLR
+### ResNet 50
+``python src/experiments/peclr_training.py --color_jitter --random_crop --rotate --crop -resnet_size 50  -sources freihand -sources youtube  --resize   -epochs 100 -batch_size 128  -accumulate_grad_batches 16 -save_top_k 1  -save_period 1   -num_workers 8``

-1. Resnet 152:
+### Resnet 152
 ``python src/experiments/peclr_training.py --color_jitter --random_crop --rotate --crop -resnet_size 152  -sources freihand -sources youtube  --resize   -epochs 100 -batch_size 128  -accumulate_grad_batches 16 -save_top_k 1  -save_period 1   -num_workers 8``

-2. ResNet 50:
-``python src/experiments/peclr_training.py --color_jitter --random_crop --rotate --crop -resnet_size 50  -sources freihand -sources youtube  --resize   -epochs 100 -batch_size 128  -accumulate_grad_batches 16 -save_top_k 1  -save_period 1   -num_workers 8``

-# Loading PeCLR weights into a ResNet model
+# Loading PeCLR weights into a Torchvision ResNet model

-The pretrained PeCLR model can be easily loaded into a resnet model from torchvision.models.
+The pre-trained PeCLR model can be easily loaded into a resnet model from torchvision.models.
 This can be then used for fine-tuning for one or more datasets with labels.
 ```
 from src.models.port_model import peclr_to_torchvision
 import torchvision